The Warrens of Virginia (1924 film)

-The Warrens of Virginia is a 1924 American silent drama film directed by Elmer Clifton.
+The Warrens of Virginia was a 1924 American silent drama film directed by Elmer Clifton, that is now lost.
 It was produced and distributed by Fox Film Corporation.

 Plot

 As described in a review in a film magazine, Burton (Lytell) and Agatha Warren (Mansfield) were childhood sweethearts and grew up together.
 At the start of the Civil War, Burton becomes a Lieutenant in the Union Army while all of Agatha’s family are on the confederate side.
 After four years of fighting, a situation arose where General Lee’s confederate army was dependent upon the arrival of a supply train.
 The Union general, urging patriotism, persuades Burton to carry a false message when he goes to call on Agatha, arranging with a spy so that Burton would be captured by Confederate forces.
 The scheme works, the train is captured, and Lee surrenders to end the war.
 Furious at his perfidy, and considered as a spy, the Confederates led by Hill Buzzard take Burton out to be hanged.
 Agatha, although incensed at Burton, rides to get help.
 Burton is placed on his horse and a noose placed around his neck.
 The Confederates intend to drive his horse from under him, but the horse refuses to budge though severely beaten, giving time for the rescue party summoned by the heroine to arrived and save Burton.
 Five years later, Burton returns, Agatha forgives him, and they find happiness together.